VergeOS vSAN Scale Up Guide#

 - Add drives to vSAN tier via VergeOS UI

-- Monitor data rebalancing - this may take significant time
+- Monitor tier repair progress - this may take significant time

 Critical Wait Period